 Gruen’s ideas nonetheless attracted one devoted fan who had the financial resources to put them into action: Walt Disney.
 The 1955 launch of Disneyland was a staggering success, but the triumph of the planned environment inside the park created a kind of opposing reaction in the acres outside, which were swiftly converted from orange groves into cheap motels, gas stations and billboards.
 Disney grew increasingly repulsed by the blight and so he began plotting to construct a second-generation project where he could control the whole environment, not just the theme park but the entire community around it.

 Disney planned to design an entire functioning city from scratch, one that would reinvent almost every single element of the modern urban experience.
-He dubbed it EPCOT, short for Experimental Planned City of Tomorrow.
+He dubbed it EPCOT, short for Experimental Prototype Community of Tomorrow.
 While the Disney Corporation would eventually build a future-themed amusement park named EPCOT, it had nothing to do with Disney’s vision, which would have been a true community with full-time residents, not another tourist attraction.